- New Zealand’s scenery

 Day 6 Rotorua-Hamilton-Wellington

-Today you’ll embark on your first rail journey, travelling aboard the Northern Explorer from Hamilton to Wellington.
+Today you’ll embark on your first rail journey, travelling aboard the Northern Explorer from Hamilton to Wellington (eight hours).

 Day 7 Wellington